 The RELLIS Campus site owns a proud and diverse history dating back more than 75 years.
 Under a variety of names, the venue, north of the Brazos River and west of the City of Bryan, has played a key role both in protecting the nation during wartime and forging advancements in scientific understanding.

-The nearly 2,000-acre tract of land, mostly cotton fields surrounding the small, unincorportated community of Riverside, became the Bryan Army Air Field in response to the U.S.‘s entry into World War II.
+The 2,000-acre tract of land, mostly cotton fields surrounding the small, unincorporated community of Riverside, became the Bryan Army Air Field in response to the U.S.‘s entry into World War II.
 During just over two years of wartime service as an Advanced Flying School, the post specialized in developing instrument-only flight training.
-In addition, more than 1,000 Women Air Service Pilots and a group of the nation’s first contingent of African-American aviators were also stationed at the base.
+In addition, more than 1,000 Women Air Service Pilots were stationed at the base.

 Five years after the end of the Korean War, the base was declared surplus and sat mostly idle until ultimately being leased to Texas A&M in 1962.
-Terms of the lease stipulated if productive use was made of the venue over the next 20 years, the school would receive full ownership of the property, infrastructure and improvements at no cost.
-During that two decade period, the site came to be known as the A&M Research Annex and hosted a vast number of scientific studies and partnerships with outside business ventures.
+Terms of the lease stipulated the school would receive full ownership of the property, infrastructure and improvements at no cost if productive use was made of the venue over the next 20 years.
+Over the next two decades, the site came to be known as the A&M Research Annex and hosted a vast number of scientific studies and partnerships with outside business ventures.

 With full ownership transferred to the university, the venue was re-christened as the Riverside Campus in 1988.
-As such, it became the research home of numerous University and System-related ventures, including the Texas A&M Engineering Training Service (TEEX), the Texas A&M Engineering Research Station (TEES), and the Texas A&M Transportation Institute.
+As such, it became the research home of numerous University and System-related ventures, including the Texas A&M Engineering Extension Service (TEEX), the Texas A&M Engineering Experiment Station (TEES), and the Texas A&M Transportation Institute.